or

 This gives agents a comprehensive view of the issue — not just what the problem is, but who reported it, what work has already been attempted (via PRs and commits), and what related issues exist.

-Braide automatically manages a "wip" label on GitHub issues to signal whether work is in progress.
+Braide automatically manages a label on GitHub issues to signal that an agent is currently attached.

-Issues with the "wip" label appear dimmed in the GitHub panel, making it easy to see which issues already have an agent working on them.
+Labelled issues appear dimmed in the GitHub panel, making it easy to see which ones already have an agent working on them.